ork-labs/ork/docs/ROADMAP.md

 **Objective:** Enhance ETL capabilities and add clients for common data services, building on the core primitives.

 **Rationale:** While the critical path covers basic data processing, advanced use cases require more powerful tools like stateful aggregations over time and direct database interaction.
-This milestone delivers those capabilities, making GXO a viable platform for more complex data integration tasks.
+This milestone delivers those capabilities, making ORK a viable platform for more complex data integration tasks.

 **Impacted Files & Detailed Changes:**